 1. Breakdowns at the worst possible time

 Do breakdowns ever happen at convenient times, like when the homeowners are out of town?
 Of course not.
 The air conditioner will go on the fritz on the day when the homeowner is planning a big party.
-Then you’ll have to deal with a panicking homeowner, drop everything else you’re doing and get a repairman in there ASAP.
+Then you’ll have to deal with a panicking homeowner, drop everything else you’re doing and find them a repairman ASAP.

 The fact is, more often than not emergency breakdowns can be prevented with HVAC preventive maintenance plans.
 That’s because the plan includes regular inspections that can detect failing parts and declining performance that would otherwise not be noticed.
 Parts are replaced and problems are fixed proactively so the system doesn’t stop working with no warning.